Wjl1224734792/Bxios/README_EN.md

-# Bxios - Lightweight HTTP Client
+# Bunxios - Lightweight HTTP Client

 [English](./README_EN.md) | [简体中文](./README.md)

 ## 📖 Overview

-Bxios is a lightweight HTTP client library based on the native `fetch` API, designed for modern frontend applications and Bun/Node.js environments.
+Bunxios is a lightweight HTTP client library based on the native `fetch` API, designed for modern frontend applications and Bun/Node.js environments.
 It offers an Axios-like API experience but with a smaller footprint and native TypeScript support.

 ## ✨ Key Features